Parameterizing Path Partitions: Conclusions

 We do not know whether \textsc{IPP} is \NP-hard on undirected bipartite graphs.
 Other classes, like planar graphs, could also be interesting to study in this regard.

 We have seen that \textsc{IPP} and \textsc{SPP} admit \FPT algorithms when parameterized by (directed) neighborhood diversity.
-Can we obtain such algorithms for other (e.g., more general) parameters (as was done for \textsc{UPP} and modular-width in~\cite{GajLamOrd2013})?
-In the case of \textsc{PP}, this holds for undirected graphs by~\cite{GajLamOrd2013}; we do know if this is true for directed graphs (even for the vertex cover number of the underlying graph).
+Can we obtain such algorithms for other (e.g., more general) parameters?
+This holds on undirected graphs (\textsc{UPP}) for the more general parameter modular-width~\cite{GajLamOrd2013}; we do not know if this stays true for directed graphs.

 Regarding the parameterized algorithms that we obtained for vertex cover and neighborhood diversity, can they be improved?
-For \textsc{PP} parameterized by vertex over, we managed to reduce the dependency to $\Oh^*\left(\vc!\cdot 2^{\vc}\right)$, which is $\Oh^*\left(2^{\vc\log\vc}\right)$ (\autoref{prop:UPP-VC-FPT}).
+For \textsc{PP} parameterized by vertex cover, we managed to reduce the dependency to $\Oh^*\left(\vc!\cdot 2^{\vc}\right)$, which is $\Oh^*\left(2^{\vc\log\vc}\right)$ (\autoref{prop:UPP-VC-FPT}).
 It is not clear if this can be improved to, say, $\Oh^*\left(2^{\vc}\right)$.
 Also, it would be interesting to obtain a similar running time (or better) for \textsc{SPP} and \textsc{IPP} as well.
 Furthermore, we do not know whether polynomial kernelizations exist for these problems.

 Similarly, in the light of our \FPT algorithms for the dual parameterizations of \textsc{PP}, \textsc{IPP} and \textsc{SPP}, we can ask whether they admit a polynomial kernel.

 As we have indicated, some of our results also apply to the covering variants of the three problems (where the paths need not be disjoint).
 On the other hand, approximation algorithms have been designed for \textsc {SPC}, the covering version of \textsc{SPP}, in~\cite{TG21} (for general undirected graphs) and~\cite{foucaud2022} (for chordal graphs and related undirected graph classes).
 Are there such algorithms for \textsc{SPP} (and \textsc{IPP}) as well?